-Understanding the Appraisal Process
+A Description of the Appraisal Process

-Once the site has been inspected, we use two or three approaches to determining the value of real property: paired sales analysis and, in the case of a rental property, an income approach.
+Back at the office, we use two or three approaches to determining the value of real property: paired sales analysis and, in the case of a rental property, an income approach.

 Paired Sales Analysis

 Appraisers become very familiar with the communities in which they appraise.
 They innately understand the value of particular features to the people of that area.
 Then, the appraiser researches recent sales in the area and finds properties which are 'comparable' to the property at hand.
 By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.

 After all differences have been accounted for, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
 When it comes to knowing the true value of features of homes in Cedartown and Polk, Gregory James Company, Inc. is second to none.
 The sales comparison approach to value is commonly awarded the most importance when an appraisal is for a home sale.

 Valuation Using the Income Approach

 A third way of valuing a property is sometimes employed when a neighborhood has a measurable number of rental properties.
 In this case, the amount of revenue the real estate produces is factored in with income produced by neighboring properties to give an indicator of the current value.